 vii.
 Child Sex Abuse material

-On the face of it, it is not a bad idea to seek the citizens’ active cooperation to curb the menace of malicious posts that at times lead to offences against women and children, mislead the gullible into taking the law in their own hands, or help the enemies of the country to harm its sovereignty and integrity.
+On the face of it, it is not a bad idea to seek the citizens’ active cooperation to curb the menace of malicious posts that at times lead to offences against women and children, mislead the gullible into taking the law into their own hands, or help the enemies of the country to harm its sovereignty and integrity.

-The major and most serious concern about enlisting volunteers to watch and report on cybercrimes is that these faceless volunteers, without any accountability, may subscribe to a particular political or religious ideology and act as vigilantes to throttle opinions unpalatable to their political masters.
 The country has witnessed notorious activities of such vigilante groups, which mushroomed in the last few years.
 It also brings to mind the ill-conceived “Salwa Judum”, the officially sponsored “citizens’ army” that had wreaked havoc in the tribal belt of Central India, ostensibly to assist the State in containing the Maoist insurgency.

-In the case of over-zealous groups who take the law in their own hands to lynch fellow citizens for an “alleged violation” of law – say in respect of cow slaughter or selling beef – they at least face some police action, howsoever lenient, for the crime committed by them.
+In the case of over-zealous groups who take the law into their own hands to lynch fellow citizens for an “alleged violation” of law – say in respect of cow slaughter or selling beef – they at least face some police action, howsoever lenient, for the crime committed by them.

-In the case of a Cybercrime Volunteer informing the police about an alleged violation of one or more of the various types of crimes covered under the scheme, the follow-up action will be taken by the police.
+In the case of a ‘registered’ Cybercrime Volunteer informing the police about an alleged violation of one or more of the various types of crimes covered under the scheme, follow-up action will be taken by the police.
 The volunteer would remain faceless and would not be responsible if the allegation is later found to be false, or if reporting the so-called crime to the police turns out to be motivated purely by political vendetta, communal hatred or even personal grudge against the person reported upon.

 Furthermore, from the list of the cybercrimes to be reported by volunteers, one suspects that the real motive behind the exercise is to browbeat and cower down the political opposition, rather than to punish those whose social media posts might disturb communal harmony, public order or are related to sexual abuse of women or children.